Guoshuai-Li/Causal-Machine-Learning/Reading and Experiments/Causal inference using invariant prediction/QA.md

 ## Question: Why is the empty set S mentioned?
-What does "invariance assumption" mean, and what is the meaning of "invariance" in the context of "empty set"?
+And what is the meaning of "invariance" in the context of "empty set"?

 **Answer:**